lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * Different instances of the same message MUST NOT be processed in one session.

-# Use of EDHOC on transports that do not natively provide correlation
+# Transports Not Natively Providing Correlation

 Protocols that do not natively provide full correlation between a series of messages can send the C_I and C_R identifiers along as needed.

 The transport over CoAP ({{coap}}) can serve as a blueprint for other server-client protocols:
-The client prepends the C_x which the server picked (or, for message 1, a sentinel null value which is not a valid C_x) to any request message it sends.
+The client prepends the C_x which the server selected (or, for message 1, a sentinel null value which is not a valid C_x) to any request message it sends.
 The server does not send any such indicator, as responses are matched to request by the client-server protocol design.

-Protocols that do not provide any correlation at all can prescribe prepending the peer's chosen C_x to all messages.
+Protocols that do not provide any correlation at all can prescribe prepending of the peer's chosen C_x to all messages.

 <!--
 Protocols that can provide all the necessary correlation but do not have any short-lived component to it